Nanosystems and magnetic molecules on surfaces investigated by high-resolution scanning probe microscopy

 If equally qualified candidates apply, preference will be given to those with special needs.

-Applications should be submitted via e-mail not later than June, 25th, 2018 to Dr Philipp Rahe, e-mail: [email protected]
+Applications should be submitted via e-mail not later than August, 13th, 2018 to Dr Philipp Rahe, e-mail: [Email Address Removed].

-For further information, please contact Dr Philipp Rahe, e-mail: [email protected]
+For further information, please contact Dr Philipp Rahe, e-mail: [Email Address Removed].

 We look very much forward to receiving your application!